-Furniture, mattresses, bedsprings and junk (NOT IRON).
-The Village holds two special trash days a year.
-In the spring and in the fall.
+Furniture, mattresses, TV's and other junk (NOT IRON) can be disposed of at Bulk Junk Day.
+The Village holds two special Bulk Junk trash days a year in the Spring and in the Fall.
 Watch your water/sewer bill stuffers for dates and times.

 (Not including junk items).
 Residents should call 326-4638 to arrange for pickup.
 There is no fee.

 There will be a $15.00 charge for all appliance pickups within the Village of Randolph.
 A sticker must be on the appliance when picked up.
 The sticker can be obtained at the Village Hall, 248 W. Stroud Street, Monday thru Thursday, 8:00 a.m. to 4:30 p.m.
 Pickup is scheduled by calling 920-296-8445.
 We will also pick up metal items at the time at no charge.